Dcraftbg/SOPL/README.md

   printf("Hello World!\n"c)
 }
 func counter(c: long : long) {
-  // Old syntax:
-  //RBX pop
-  //RCX = 1
-  //RBX RCX -
-  //RBX push
-  //counter
-  //RBX pop
-  //pop
-  //rs RBX push

-  // New (planned) syntax:
   c -= 1
   counter(n)
   rs RAX push
 }
 ```
+As of 0.12A, expression evaluation has been added so the code above does 'theoretically' work
+As of 0.11A, the 'rs' keyword is planned to be deprecated, and instead replaced with the new syntax and C standard
 As of 0.6A, there is a new keyword called 'rs' short for "Return stack"
-As of 0.11A, the 'rs' keyword is planned to be deprecated, and instead replaced with the new syntax and C standard

 ### including
+* Fixed bug where constants weren't being included [0.5.1A](version.md#051a)
 * Pre 0.1A

 **Syntax**